elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr.i} For those of you who still harbor any illusions, I tell you that the Whites are no longer hiding their plans.
+- {:.pr.i} For those of you who still harbor any illusions, I tell you that the Whites no longer hide their intentions.
 My friends, listen well: They restored slavery to Martinique, to Guadeloupe.
 Martinique, slavery; Guadeloupe, slavery: do you understand?
-So I tell you, there's no longer any doubt.
+So I tell you, let there be no doubt.
 All they bring
 - {:.pr.i} is decay, servitude without hope, for us and our children.

 - {:.sp} The Crowd.